GSA/piv-guides/_networkconfig/10_ama.md

 You may have to change the [powershell script execution policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1&viewFallbackFrom=powershell-Microsoft.PowerShell.Core){:target="_blank"} to execute this script or sign the script to execute it after downloading.

 An sample output of the script is shown below.
+You have to specify the location (GroupDN) where you want the AD groups to be created.

 ```
-  PS C:\> C:\AMA\Script\CertificateIssuanceOIDs.ps1
+  PS C:\> C:\AMA\Script\CertificateIssuanceOIDs.ps1 -GroupDN 'ou=groups,ou=security,dc=agency,dc=gov'

   Created CN=id-fpki-common-authentication,OU=Groups,OU=Administrators,DC=agency,DC=gov
   2.16.840.1.101.3.2.1.3.13 -- Unknown ObjectId